-What is the capitalisation rate and how is it helpful in property investment?
+What is cap rate (capitalisation rate) and how is it helpful in property investment?

 What is capitalisation rate (cap rate) in real estate?